 - Sundial Waypoint: A beacon in the Hellfish statue at the cemetery points to the location of the paintings.

 - Tempting Fate: After defeating Burns, Bart claims no one can take the paintings from him.
 Cue State Department officials.

 - Token Evil Teammate: Montgomery Burns for the Flying Hellfish.
 It was his idea to steal the paintings from a German castle, and before that he'd pretended to be dead to avoid performing his duty (also to avoid walking).

-- Tontine: It's revealed that Abe Simpson and Mister Burns served together during World War II, and their squad (the Flying Hellfish) acquired a set of priceless German paintings, with the agreement that the last member of the Hellfish to die would get them.
-It ends when just as Abe manages to claim the paintings by "discharging" Burns, the State Department shows up, confiscates the painting and presents them to a descendant of their original German owner for diplomatic purposes.
-The descendent is not too worried about their safety, either.
+- Tontine: It's revealed that Abe Simpson and Mr. Burns served together during World War II, and their squad (the Flying Hellfish) acquired a set of priceless German paintings with the agreement that the last member of the Hellfish to die would get them.
+It ends when just as Abe manages to claim the paintings by "discharging" Burns, the State Department shows up, confiscates the paintings, and presents them to a descendant of their original German owner for diplomatic purposes.
+The descendant is not too worried about their safety, either.

 - We Win...
 Because You Didn't: After the State Department takes the paintings and Bart points out that this makes the whole adventure All for Nothing, Grandpa says he's still glad because Burns didn't get the paintings and he got to spend time with his grandson.